WouterKlein/plant-humanities/docs/dragon_tree/README.md

 <param ve-image
 	iiif-url="https://free.iiifhosting.com/iiif/31fb222aa31e439323c29d61cb363d5c897b02d8cde694ff946f0f6adbb00ad">

 [^ref1]: Though the focus of this article is on D. draco, there are many other species of tree that exude their own forms of dragon’s blood.
 These include the other 120 members of the Dracaena genus, in addition to several others.
-While these other trees certainly exude a resin identified as drist_, “Dragon’s bBlood, D. draco and Dracaena cinnabari are the two species the most-commonly referenced as the source of the resin in historical sources”.
+While these other trees certainly exude a resin identified as dragon’s blood, _D. draco_ and _D. cinnabari_ are the two species the most-commonly referenced as the source of the resin in historical sources”.

 [^ref2]: Fauna & Flora International, “Canary Islands Dragon Tree,” Global Trees.org, accessed August 3, 2020.
 [Click here for full article](https://globaltrees.org/threatened-trees/trees/dragon-tree/)